b3r3nd/berendbotje/README.md

 * `xp_count` - xp gained per message
 * `xp_cooldown` - seconds cooldown after last message before it counts again

+## Adding to multiple servers
+The bot works on multiple servers, if you want to add it to another server use the following command:
+* **addserver** `server_id` `owner_discord_id`
 ## Admin management
 The bot works with access levels between 1 and 1000.
 Users can be added to the bot and have access to commands corresponding to their level.
-What access level is required for a command of function is also dynamic and can be changed in order to give admins freedom of choice what levels can use w which commands.
+What access level is required for a command is now coded into the bot per command.
+In the future I will make it entirely dynamic, so you can change the levels required for each command per server.

-There are 3 levels predefined in the bot:
+For now there are 5 levels predefined in the bot:
-* **Admin** -> 1000
+* **Bot owner** -> 1000
+* **Server owner** -> 900
+* **Server Admin** -> 800
 * **Mod** -> 500
 * **User** -> 100

-Commands have their access level defined using the Enum class in each command child.
 Commands to manage admins are:
 * **admins**
 * **addadmin** `<user_mention>` `<access_level>`
 * **deladmin** `<user>`
 * **clvladmin** `<user>` `<access_level>`

 ## Media channels
-You can add channels to a list of channels marked as media only, in these channels only attachments and URLS are allowed.
+You can add channels to a list of channels marked as media only, in these channels only attachments and (https) urls are allowed.
 Anything else will be deleted!

 * **mediachannels**